AlexMixa2012/FireBot-/README.md

 # FireBot-My program Discord bot, which notifies the fire.
-## Тип моего проекта:
+## My project type:
-> Дискорд бот
+> Discord bot

-## Библиотеки, которые я буду использовать
+## Libraries I'll Use
-- geopy
+- requests
 - discord

-## Референсы, которые мне пригодятся
-- Google Земля
-- NASA FIRMS
+## References that will be useful to me
+- Open Weather Map